 Loyola students and student organizations are subject to additional regulations whenever traveling, studying abroad, or visiting other campuses as representatives of the University or in circumstances where others may reasonably perceive them to be representatives of the University.
-For a complete list of policies pertaining to the John Felice Rome Center (JFRC), the Loyola Vietnam Center (LVC), and The Beijing Center (TBC), please refer to Article III of the Community Standards.
+For a complete list of policies pertaining to the John Felice Rome Center (JFRC) and the Loyola Vietnam Center (LVC), please refer to Article III of the Community Standards.

-Students performing coursework while abroad must maintain full-time status during their time abroad in order to remain enrolled (i.e. 12 credit hours during fall and spring semesters, six credit hours during summer sessions).
+Students performing coursework while abroad must maintain full-time status as defined by their respective program during their time abroad in order to remain enrolled.
 Students may be withdrawn from the abroad program if this minimum is not met.

 For more information about studying abroad, visit Loyola's Study Abroad website.